Generic selectors

 A notorious fan base

-The relationship between the Napoli Ultras and players was once described by Yaya Toure as “like the one between a mother and a son!”.
+Yaya Toure once described the relationship between Napoli Ultras and fans as “like the one between a mother and a son!”.
 Napoli Ultras are certainly unique and one of the most notorious fan bases in the world, taking their passion for their team from the Curvas into the streets.

-Napoli Ultras voice frustration at end of 2023/24 season
+Napoli Ultras voice frustration at the end of the 2023/24 season

 Chants in opposition to De Laurentiis then followed, including one that went as follows, “De Laurentiis, can you hear this voice.
 We deserve more.”

 Curva B were also loud in their chants against the team and the club officials following a disastrous campaign.
-They unveiled a banner that said: “There was a title to honor but you ‘played' without fighting.
-From triumph to defeat, we are grateful but you will barely be remembered.”
+They unveiled a banner that said: “There was a title to honour, but you ‘played' without fighting.
+From triumph to defeat, we are grateful, but you will barely be remembered.”